-Probably by now you have decided on what toilet to buy, it’s time to think of how you are going to install it.
+Probably by now, you may have decided on what toilet to buy.
+It’s time to think of how you are going to install it.

 Communication Is Key To A Successful Toilet Installation

-You may have read in forums or blogs about some bad user’s experience with their plumbers.
+You may have read in forums or blogs about some bad experiences with plumbers.
 And the less-than-acceptable work produced.
-Usually it’s due to poor communication between the users and their plumbers.
+Usually, it is due to poor communication between the users and their plumbers.

-Or that they just leave their plumbers to figure their way around with the installation.
-This often leads to some improvise work that don’t follow the manufacturer’s installation protocol.
-When problem arises, warranty can be a really nasty issue.
+Or that they leave the plumbers to figure their way around with the installation.
+This often leads to some improvise work that doesn’t follow the manufacturer’s installation protocol.
+When problems arise, the warranty can be a nasty issue to deal with later.

 Buying a toilet can be fun and getting the right one is all that matters.

 You begin by knowing the space area that you have.
 Then get the right rough-in size, follow by where and how to install the toilet according to your plan.
 After which you are on your way to shop for the best toilet that suits your needs and budget.

 You have learned the two types of flushing systems, that is the siphonic and washdown system.
 And also, the super-efficient power-assist flush toilet, which is good if you are not bothered by the louder flush it makes.